 Here are some things to know about wet dog food:

-- A wet diet may be more costly, especially if your dog is the size of a Golden, but it may be ideal if your dog enjoys eating a more significant portion.
+• A wet diet may be more costly, especially if your dog is the size of a Golden, but it may be ideal if your dog enjoys eating a more significant portion.
 A wet diet may also be preferable for smaller breeds.

-- If your dog is a picky eater or you have a senior Golden Retriever with a reduced appetite, wet food might be a better selection.
+• If your dog is a picky eater or you have a senior Golden Retriever with a reduced appetite, wet food might be a better selection.

-You can also buy semi-moist dog foods.
-However, these are not as popular as they offer the least nutritional value and can be expensive.
-Unfortunately, dog food manufacturers incorporate sugar and salts to extend the shelf life of their products.
-Artificial color, chemical preservatives, and chemical flavor enhancers are commonly found in semi-moist foods.
+Unfortunately, dog food manufacturers incorporate sugar and salts to extend the shelf life of their products and take advantage of toxic by-products.
+Artificial colors, chemical preservatives, and chemical flavor enhancers are commonly found in semi-moist foods.

 A semi-moist diet may not be suited to your Golden Retriever, especially if he is on the heavy side and needs to lose a few pounds.